 You can write about your customers, too.
 For example, if you’re a B2B business, why not write success stories about your loyal clients?
-This is a great way to keep them loyal, as they will be grateful for promoting their brand.
-On the other hand, by emphasizing how your product or service helped them grow their business, you will build trust among your target customers.
+This is a great way to keep them loyal, as they will be grateful for your promotion.
+Additionally, by emphasizing how your product or service helped them grow their business, you will build trust among your target customers.

 Over to you